Cardiothoracic Anesthesia | Critical Care | Neurosurgical Anesthesia | Obstetric Anesthesia

 Thomas Jefferson University Hospital has an active obstetrics service with approximately 2200 deliveries each year.
 As a high-risk referral center, we routinely care for women with complicated obstetric problems.
 Residents learn how to furnish labor analgesia as well as anesthesia for routine elective and emergency cesarean delivery.
 They develop the manual skills to perform epidural and subarachnoid anesthetics reliably.
 In addition, residents work in close consultation with obstetric residents in managing severely ill parturients in the High Risk Obstetric Care Unit.
 In the CA-3 year, we offer further clinical and research training in obstetric anesthesia.
 Interested residents have ample opportunities to develop and participate in clinical and laboratory research projects.

 In a few years, 80% of all surgeries are expected to be performed in an outpatient setting.
 We provide anesthesia for such cases at the freestanding Jefferson Surgical Center (JSC), in the Thomas Jefferson University Hospital main operating rooms, in a gastrointestinal endoscopy center, and in a non-invasive cardiology suite.
-The JSC has four operating rooms, each equiped with new, state of the art physiologic patient monitors and anesthesia machines.
+The JSC has four operating rooms, each equipped with new, state of the art physiologic patient monitors and anesthesia machines.
 Our patients range in age from 6 months to 90 years, and from ASA physical status I through IV.
 Many categories of surgery are represented, including pediatric, ENT, gynecologic, urologic, oralmaxilofacial, cosmetic, and general.
 Resident education centers around choosing and performing safe anesthesia in an environment of rapid turnovers, while ensuring that patients are ready for discharge in the shortest time possible.

 Acute Pain Management